Target setting & action plan

 Reducing your greenhouse gas emissions

-Climate change is one of the most urgent challenges of our time, and society is looking for ways to define the contours of a sustainable world.
+Climate change is one of the most urgent challenges of our time, and society and businesses are looking for ways to define the contours of a sustainable world.

 To develop a GHG value chain emission reduction target and action plan, a thorough understanding of key drivers and leverage points in the value chain is necessary.
 Typically for actors in the food production value chain, primary agro production is one of the most important contributors to their value chain footprint.
 Blonk has years of experience in footprint analysis of the agri-food value chain and understands the variability, can identify hot-spots and drivers for change.
-We performed multiple footprint analyses for solution providers in cultivation, feed (additive) production, animal farm, plant-based products, food production and retail, gaining insights in footprint reduction potential through innovation.
-This creates a continuously growing database of solutions which can be implemented by organizations who want to reduce their value chain emission.
+We have performed multiple footprint analyses for solution providers in cultivation, feed (additive) production, animal farm, plant-based products, food production and retail, gaining insights in footprint reduction potential through innovation.
+Through these projects we’ve developed a complete database of solutions which can be implemented by organizations who want to reduce their value chain emission.

 How we can help you

 As the leading consultancy agency for quantifying sustainability in the agri-food sector, Blonk can help your organization set the (SBTi) targets and reduce your GHG value chain emissions.
-We can help you with every step in this process:
+Our stepwise approach includes:

-- Set-up carbon footprint monitoring & engage suppliers
+- Setting-up carbon footprint monitoring & engaging suppliers

 GHG emission scope 1, 2 and 3 inventory